DonHulieo/server_scenarios/README.md

 - Right click, export as xml onto your desktop, now it will open in any text editor

+- It will appear on your desktop as `sp_manifest.ymt.pso`

-- Open a text editor and add new scenario entry
+- Open `sp_manifest.ymt.pso` inside of a text editor and add new scenario entry

-- You will need to find YOUR copy of sp_manifest.ymt in your copy of GTA 5
+- Open `scenario info.txt` which I have provided

-- Find the scenario information to copy and paste into the sp_manifest.ymt that I have provided
+- Find the scenario information to copy and paste into the `sp_manifest.ymt.pso` that you exported to XML via Codewalker

 Once you have pasted the required scenario information, rename `platform:/levels/gta5/scenario/blablabla` to `compcache:/server_scenarios/blablablabla`.